forgiv/simplejwt/README.md

 # Simple JWT

-A VERY basic JWT implementation for those that just want a basic HS256 JWT token.
+A **VERY** basic JWT implementation for those that just want a basic HS256 JWT token.
-The motiviation for this project was too learn about making JWT tokens in Go, and also because the lalternatives are all just a little too complicated when I want a quick and dirty setup.
+The motiviation for this project was to learn about making JWT tokens in Go, and also because the alternatives are all just a little too complicated when I want a quick and dirty setup.

 **You probably shouldn't use this package in production.**

+## Requirements

+This package doesn't depend on anything other than the standard go library.
+However, a couple environment variables are required to get it worked.
+- `SECRET` is a random string for generating your hash
+- `EXPIRY` is the number of seconds before a token expires

 ## Usage